rong-hash/rong-hash.github.io/contact.md

 > Xiaoyang Chu
 >
 > Previously collaborate with him on Automated Card Dispenser.
-Our project wins the best commertialized award in the graduation project at UIUC.
+Our project wins the Most Commercializable Project award in the graduation project at senior design of UIUC.
 >
 > [Web Link](https://moomoohorse.github.io/)